You are here

-Math 111L(31L), 112L(32L) or 122L(41L), 212 (103), 216 (107), and 353 (108) are required for engineers.
-If you have skipped one of those math courses (for example, if you had the equivalent of Math 212 (103) in high school, but were not able to transfer the credit to Duke as college credit) then you will be required to take an upper level math course.
+Math 111L, 112L or 122L, 212, 216, and 353 are required for engineers.
+If you were approved to skip one of those math courses (for example, if you had the equivalent of Math 212 in high school, but were not able to transfer the credit to Duke as college credit, and were assessed and approved by the Math dept) then you will be required to take an upper level math course.
 Any approved Math, Statistics, or Data Analysis course may be used in place of a skipped math course.
 Consult each departmental handbook for a list of acceptable math classes, as they may differ by major.
+NOTE: In Fall 2021, the engineering math sequence has formally changed to the following: Math 111L, 112L or 122L, 218D-2, 219, and 353.
+This changes the sequence to take Matrices & Vectors (Linear Algebra), 218D-2, prior to Multivariable Calculus (formerly 212, now 219).

-An alternative set of Math courses for engineering students who are double—majoring in math (or who started down that path): Math 111L(31L), 112L (32L), 221 (104), 222 (105), and 356 (131).
+An alternative set of Math courses for engineering students who are double majoring in math (or who started down that path): Math 111L, 112L, 221, 222, and 356 (or 353 may be taken instead of 356).
 Note that for these students, once the Math major path is taken, students must complete this math sequence and are not able to return to the engineering math sequence.

 Natural Science (4)

-This requirement is met by completing Chemistry 101DL (31L), Physics 151L (61L) and 152L (62L), and an elective course in one of the natural science departments which presents fundamental knowledge about nature and its phenomena, preferably including quantitative expression.
+This requirement is met by completing Chemistry 101DL, Physics 151L and 152L, and an elective course in one of the natural science departments which presents fundamental knowledge about nature and its phenomena, preferably including quantitative expression.

-To satisify the Physics Requirement, students must take PHYSICS 151L(61L) & 152L(62L), and at least one physics course must be taken post-matriculation.
+To satisify the Physics Requirement, students must take PHYSICS 151L & 152L, and at least one physics course must be taken post-matriculation.

 If you have AP credit for PHY 25 and 26, you should take PHY 153L.
 If you are not comfortable taking PHY 153L, you have the option of taking PHY 152L, PHY 163, 264, 320, 361, or 362 as your Physics course post-matriculation.